tradingview/lightweight-charts/docs/constants.md

 - `TickMarkType.DayOfMonth` - the tick mark represents a day of the month.
 - `TickMarkType.Time` - the tick mark represents a time without seconds.
 - `TickMarkType.TimeWithSeconds` - the tick mark represents a full time format.

+## ColorType

+`ColorType` enum is used to specify a type of color.

+- `ColorType.Solid` - solid color.
+- `ColorType.Gradient` - gradient color.